 Tornado damage severity is measured by the Enhanced Fujita Tornado Scale (EF-Scale).
 The Enhanced Fujita Scale assigns numerical values based on wind speed and categorizes tornadoes from zero to five representing increasing degrees of damage.
+Since some of the past history includes the original Fujita (F) scale, it is represented below the EF scale (used prior to 2007).
 Tornadoes are related to larger vortex formations, and therefore often form in convective cells such as thunderstorms or in the right forward quadrant of a hurricane or tropical storm, far from the hurricane eye.
 Table 3-27 describes the categories for the Enhanced Fujita Tornado Scale.
 JCDD6 can expect to experience a tornado ranging from EF0 to EF5 in the planning area, though the most severe event the District has experienced is an F3.
 The maximum probable extent is considered severe.

-Table 3-27- The Enhanced Fujita (EF) Scale
+Table 3-27- The Enhanced Fujita (EF) Scale and the Fujita Tornado Measurement Scale